 Graduates may find a range of occupations in the mechanical field, including manufacturing, dealers, operations, sales, service, and self-employment.
-A graduate may find employment in outdoor power equipment service and operations, outdoor power equipment dealerships, manufacturing, and parts and accessories.
+A graduate may find employment in marine service and operations, boat and engine dealerships, manufacturing, and parts and accessories.

 Program Learning Outcomes